 Major Differences Between Django and Ruby on Rails

-Regardless of the large number of similarities between Ruby on Rails vs Django, these web frameworks are used for different projects and have diverse development focuses.
+Regardless of the large number of similarities between Ruby on Rails vs Python Django, these web frameworks are used for different projects and have diverse development focuses.
 To get a better understanding of which one fits best, let’s now review the basic characteristics that make a difference in competition.

 Django features the MVT or Model View Template architecture, which displays a database that explains data structure.
 In this framework, developers don’t need to code all the control-specific functions for the Controller, they’re fully automated.